Featured Researcher: Ashley Koegel – Bristol Myers Squibb

 Biography

-Ashley Koegel, MD, is senior medical director and Early Clinical Development lead at Bristol Myers Squibb’s San Francisco R&D site, where she leads the design and implementation of clinical studies to assess the safety and efficacy of potential medicines in the company’s pipeline.
+Ashley Koegel, MD, is executive director and Early Clinical Development lead at Bristol Myers Squibb’s Brisbane R&D site, where she leads the design and implementation of clinical studies to assess the safety and efficacy of potential medicines in the company’s pipeline.
 In her role, Ashley leverages her clinical and scientific background to support the Early Clinical Development leadership team's strategic priorities and advance promising assets through clinical trials to produce innovative therapies for patients.

 Working collaboratively across teams, Ashley ensures that various business units feed into the discovery, development, implementation and access that is required to bring potential new therapies forward, allowing for the rapid execution and commercialization of innovative treatment options — which ultimately gives more patients access to life-changing medical care.
 Ashley has been a key contributor to Bristol Myers Squibb’s discovery and early development strategy with next-generation CAR T products, including “off-the-shelf” cell therapies and next-generation T cell engineering approaches.